dnolter959/autodiff/docs/milestone2.md

   - Note that in the event that a user wishes to pass a **multivariate function** (`h`, or `j` above), they must define a `lambda` function which takes a vector of input, and **index into x** appropriately within the functional expression.
   - It is important to note that `ad = AutoDiff([h, j])` will rely on the index values to assign variables and assume consistent indexing across multiple functions
   - Upon initialization the function also checks for valid input.
 For example, it will check the input represents valid mathematical functions.
-- The AutoDiff implements three important instance methods which compute derivatives.
+- The AutoDiff implements four important instance methods which compute derivatives.

 - `get_jacobian`
   - Computes the Jacobian matrix for a given arbitrary function `f` mapping $\mathbb{R}^m\to\mathbb{R}^n$.  -